Digital Economy Act 2010: Opposition to the bill

 The provisions relating to copyright infringement and especially technical measures were highly controversial and were criticised by digital rights campaigners.
 The Open Rights Group, a privacy and digital rights organisation, took their concerns to the House of Lords.
 Concerns were raised about the impact on businesses offering Internet access to their customers, such as libraries and universities.
 Jim Killock, executive director of the Open Rights Group, called the bill "an utter disgrace.
 This is an attack on everyone's right to communicate, work and gain an education".
 He said that "politicians have shown themselves to be incompetent and completely out of touch with an entire generation's values".

-38 Degrees, who worked with the Open Rights Group to mobilise opposition to the Act, state that over 22,000 people have emailed their MPs through their web site.
-38 Degrees have also raised over £20,000 in donations to fund newspaper advertisements against the bill.
+38 Degrees, who worked with the Open Rights Group to mobilise opposition to the act, state that over 22,000 people have emailed their MPs through their web site.
+38 Degrees raised over £20,000 in donations to fund newspaper advertisements against the bill.
 More than 35,000 people signed a Number 10 petition, started by Andrew Heaney at ISP TalkTalk, objecting to being disconnected without fair trial.
 Over 100 people protested outside Parliament on 24 March 2010, including Labour MPs Tom Watson and John Grogan, Liberal Democrat prospective parliamentary candidate Bridget Fox, and writer and activist Cory Doctorow.

 TalkTalk, Britain's second-largest ISP, has been a vociferous critic of the act.
 They opposed it from its earliest stages by staging media events, declaring that they would fight against the new laws in court, and commissioning research to demonstrate that music fans would simply transition to other, non-P2P tools (such as "applications which scan thousands of internet radio stations and download the desired tracks").
-TalkTalk have also argued that the requirement in Ofcom's draft code of conduct that only ISPs with 400,000 customers or more would initially be subject to the Act "could [lead to] huge swathes of customers moving to smaller ISPs to avoid detection".
+TalkTalk have also argued that the requirement in Ofcom's draft code of conduct that only ISPs with 400,000 customers or more would initially be subject to the act "could [lead to] huge swathes of customers moving to smaller ISPs to avoid detection".
 BT said that they felt compelled to act "for our customers who otherwise run the risk of being treated unfairly".

 The Pirate Party UK were strongly opposed to it.
 The Green Party, whose Members of the European Parliament (MEPs) sit with the two Swedish Pirate Party MEPs in the same group, opposed the bill.
 "The Digital Economy Bill is deeply flawed and illiberal...Any Green MPs will provide a rallying point for opposition to the Digital Economy Bill."
 The Liberal Democrats opposed the parts that relate to the blocking of people's Internet connections.
 These parts were later dropped by the Conservative and Liberal Democrat coalition government (see below).

 Industry lobbying

-The Secretary of State Lord Mandelson was widely believed to be responsible for the copyright infringement provisions that would see the disconnection of internet subscribers.
-The Independent reported that according their Whitehall sources Lord Mandelson was persuaded that tough law were needed to reduce online copyright infringement following an intensive lobbying campaign by influential people in the music and film industry.
+The Secretary of State Peter Mandelson was widely believed to be responsible for the copyright infringement provisions that would see the disconnection of Internet subscribers.
+The Independent reported that according their Whitehall sources Mandelson was persuaded that tough law were needed to reduce online copyright infringement following an intensive lobbying campaign by influential people in the music and film industry.